Lowchen Dog Price Explained

 Generally, the Lowchen puppy price from a reputable breeder will range between $4,000 and $8,000.

-The reputable and high-quality breeders tend to be on the upper end of the price spectrum.
-You may get a Lowchen in lower price from unethical backyard breeders but it is never recommended.
+Reputable, high-quality breeders tend to be on the upper end of the price spectrum.
+You may get a Lowchen at a lower price from unethical backyard breeders, but it is never recommended.

 Other factors that can influence Lowchen puppy price include: